AllenJB/initial-avatar-generator/README.md

 * /fonts/NotoSans-Bold.ttf
 * /fonts/NotoSans-Regular.ttf

-The method will look for the font, if none found it will append `__DIR__` and try again, and if not it will default to the first GD Internal Font.
+The method will look for the font, if none found it will append `__DIR__` and try again, and if not it will use the default NotoSans font.
-If you input an integer between 1 and 5, it will use a GD Internal font as per that number.

 ````php
 // will be Semibold